Variables

 integer, intent(out), optional:: ncerr

-is an array then arguments count_nc
+(If argument values is an array then arguments count_nc, stride and

 map may be present.)